yard

 calendar_monthSeasonal Timing Of Grub Damage

 Soil temperature drives grub activity more than the calendar does.
-In cool-season lawns like bluegrass lawns and tall fescue stands, damage usually shows up in late summer through early fall.
+In cool-season lawns like Kentucky bluegrass lawns and tall fescue stands, damage usually shows up in late summer through early fall.

 Fall is peak feeding time for many white grub species.
 You will see brown, irregular patches even when temperatures are mild and watering has been steady.